Salah91271997/Slack-Clone/README.md

 ## Description

-- Gmail-Clone, Implemented using React and Firebase
+- Slack-Clone, Implemented using React and Firebase
 - Back end ,React-Firebase for authentication with Google-auth, Fire Store database

 ## Features